No ESI data

 It’s important to note that contents coverage applies specifically to the policyholder’s belongings.
 If you plan on using your home as a rental property, tenants will need to purchase tenant insurance to cover the cost of repairing or replacing their belongings.

-As we discussed in this article, many landlords throughout Canada require that tenants have such coverage since it reduces their liability.
+As we discussed in the article, What is Tenant insurance?, many landlords throughout Canada require that tenants have such coverage since it reduces their liability.

 Rodent Damage